-Lutherans and Episcopalians understand that governments are a means through which God can work to preserve creation and build a more peaceful and just society.
-As a public church, we have a responsibility to address issues that affect our neighbors in communities throughout our neighborhoods, state, nation and world.
-Through advocacy efforts, Lutheran and Episcopalian members and other persons of faith can work through governmental channels on behalf of biblical values.
-There are many ways that we live out our faith in the public witness of advocacy read through our website and join our work!
+Lutherans understand that governments are a means through which God can work to preserve creation and build a more peaceful and just society.
+As a public church, we have a responsibility to address issues that affect our neighbors in communities throughout our state, nation and world.
+Through advocacy efforts, Lutheran and other persons of faith can work through governmental channels on behalf of the common good.
+There are many ways that we live out our faith in the public witness of advocacy join our work!

 Be a public church in your regular worship services!
 Pray for our local, state, and federal legislators; with and for those who are poor, vulnerable, or suffering; for justice for all; and, for perseverance in your faith community to address injustice when it exists.

 Plan an Advocacy Sunday to lift up important advocacy and justice ministries in your community.
 Invite LEAMNJ staff to participate in worship and help facilitate a discussion hour.